EricTerrell/EBTCalc/README.md

 # EBTCalc for Windows, Linux, and Mac OSX

-EBTCalc (Desktop) is a Reverse Polish Notation (RPN) calculator that can have custom buttons.
-Custom buttons are programmed in Javascript with a convenient editor.
+EBTCalc (Desktop) is a Reverse Polish Notation (RPN) calculator with custom buttons, programmed in Javascript, using a convenient editor.
 EBTCalc runs on Windows 10, OSX, and Linux.
 EBTCalc is open source.

 EBTCalc is built on the [`Electron`](https://github.com/electron/electron) framework.